itisdhiraj/User-Data-Entry-Apps/README.md

 # Data_Entry_App

-In this Project, I am storing the User Data in MS Access and Retrieving in Application and saving the Report in MS Excel using C# Windows Form Application.
+In this Project, User Data is getting stored in MS Access and Retrieving in Application and export the Report in MS Excel and print using C# Windows Form Application.

 # Required Software: